Great Cobar mine: Expansion and mechanisation

 Section of Furnace Building (1908).
-Converters are on the left (western side) and the water jacket furnaces on the right (eastern side).
+Converters are on the left (western side), and the water-jacket furnaces are on the right (eastern side).

 Plan of Furnace Building (1908), showing the original arrangement.
-A fourth water-jacket furnace and third converter were added later.
+A fourth water-jacket furnace and a third converter were added later.

 Teething problems and management changes

-When the new plant was completed around September 1908, there were problems bringing it into service, but fortunately the old Syndicate-era smelters were able to be kept working.
+When the new plant was completed around September 1908, there were problems bringing it into service, but fortunately, the old Syndicate-era smelters were able to keep working.
 By January 1909, two of the new furnaces were working but had been damaged; the other one was completely out of service.

 Kendall blamed Blakemore for this situation.
-Blakemore was dismissed, and replaced by Herman Bellinger, in February 1909.
-When Blakemore was given a farewell presentation on 23 February 1909, he introduced Bellinger to his guests, including the mine managers of the Chesney and Peak mines and officials of trade unions.
+Blakemore was dismissed and replaced by Herman Bellinger in February 1909.
+When Blakemore was given a farewell presentation on 23 February 1909, he introduced Bellinger to his guests, including the mine managers of the Chesney and Peak mines and trade union officials.
 Kendall and Bellinger made a tour of the operations in March 1909.

-Blakemore contended that Kendall's design had been faulty—apparently overlooking his own role, from 1906 to 1908, and his own far more extensive experience in smelting—and he remained in the district as a consultant to other ventures.
+Blakemore contended that Kendall's design had been faulty, apparently overlooking his own role from 1906 to 1908 and his far more extensive experience in smelting.
+He remained in the district as a consultant to other ventures.
 Blakemore would later work for the rival C.S.A. mine, something that would have consequences for the Great Cobar, a decade into the future.

-Removing Blakemore did not bring an end to the problems.
-Around midnight on 11 June 1909, Cobar residents were awakened by a series of explosions, which resulted in extensive damage to the No.2 furnace.
-Fortunately, No.1 furnace was by then ready to reenter service.
+Removing Blakemore did not end the problems.
+Around midnight on 11 June 1909, Cobar residents were awakened by a series of explosions that caused extensive damage to the No. 2 furnace.
+Fortunately, the No. 1 furnace was ready to reenter service by then.
 This was not the first such explosion; an earlier one had been reported in March 1909.
-It was noted that, while Bellinger had reportedly stated that the new plant was "modern and quite satisfactory", he was already making modifications to the plant.
+It was noted that while Bellinger had reportedly stated that the new plant was "modern and quite satisfactory", he was already making modifications to the plant.

-The managing director, John Kendall, like Blakemore, ultimately seems to have been held responsible for the poor performance of the new plant, and ceased to be connected with Great Cobar, after June 1909.
+The managing director, John Kendall, like Blakemore, ultimately seems to have been held responsible for the poor performance of the new plant and ceased to be connected with Great Cobar after June 1909.
 He had resigned as both a director and as consulting engineer by the time of the extraordinary general meeting of the company that was held in July 1910.
-The new managing director was George Earle Baker, who had been one of the promoters of the float of Great Cobar Limited, in 1906.
+The new managing director was George Earle Baker, who had been one of the promoters of the float of Great Cobar Limited in 1906.